PlayStation's big 'Days of Play' sale starts May 25, save on games, controllers and more

 Merch

-The PlayStation Gear Store, which sells t-shirts and other PlayStation-branded merch, will also have some discounts:
+The PlayStation Gear Store, which sells t-shirts and other PlayStation-branded merch, will also have some discounts.
+To start, use the promo code ‘DAYSOFPLAY22’ to get 20 percent off site-wide.
+On top of that, here are some daily deals:

 - On May 25th — spend over $50 and receive a free insulated beverage sleeve